 Overview – Deep brain stimulation (DBS) is an excellent form of technological advancement in health.
-Over time, the usage of this surgical method to treat neurological conditions such as Parkinson’s Disease has become so popular.
-Researchers suggest that approximately ten million people live with Parkinson’s Disease (PD) globally.
+Over time, the usage of this surgical method to treat neurological conditions such as Parkinson's Disease has become very popular.
+Researchers suggest that approximately ten million people live with Parkinson's Disease (PD) globally.
 These neurological conditions are more common in men than in women.

 Deep brain stimulation (DBS) involves the insertion of electrodes into some specific part of the brain through a surgical procedure.
 The significant reason for this insertion is for the electrodes to produce certain electrical impulses.
 These impulses will help to regulate and block abnormal impulses in the brain.

 In addition, the electrode will connect to a pacemaker device ( implantable pulse generator) under the skin of your chest.
 Wires connecting the electrodes to the pacemaker device will run from under your chest skin to your brain.

 - Pacemaker-like device: The small device (pulse generator) helps to generate electrical impulses for the electrodes in the brain

 - Insulated lead wires: These leads form an attachment at the end of the electrodes implanted in the brain